 While in Washington, the Wadsworths had maintained their Boston address at 382 Marlborough with his sister, Lucy (Wadsworth) Sullivan, the widow of Thomas Russell Sullivan.
 When they returned to Boston, they purchased 180 Marlborough as their home.

 Before moving to the house, the Wadsworths had it significantly remodeled.
 The remodeling was designed by architects Bigelow and Wadsworth (Philip Wadsworth of the firm was Eliot Wadsworth’s brother), and built by F. L. & C. E. Whitcomb, Inc., contractors, and included tearing down and rebuilding the entire front with a street level entrance (instead of first floor entrance), rearranging the rooms at the entrance, installing a new chimney flue, and installing an electric elevator.
-Eliot Wadsworth is shown as the owner on the 1928 Bromley map.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting incorrectly indicates that this work was done to replace the original house with a five-unit apartment building; however, the Wadsworths occupied the house as a single-family dwelling.

 In 1929, the Wadsworth further remodeled 180 Marlborough to add an additional story to the rear bay.
 The remodeling was designed by Bigelow, Wadsworth, Hubbard, and Smith.

 The Wadsworths continued to live at 180 Marlborough until about 1939.

 180 Marlborough was shown as vacant in the 1940 and 1941 City Directories and was not included in the 1940 and 1941 Lists of Residents.